rimendoz86/CSE4050-FinalGithubRepo/README.md

 Yippi Ki Yay: A Die Hard Story
 A first person shooter losely based on the hit film Die Hard.
 The hero Broos Willies must advance between different floors of a building to complete the mission while dodging bullets, avoiding detection, and saving the hipster hostages.

+## Version of Unity
+2022.3.57f1

 ## The group members and their contributions.
 - Ricardo Mendoza
   - Weapon and Projectile logic.
   - Enemy AI and Navigation (Node Waypoints)